learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 different contexts and places over the years, it's possible that you've never built a cohesive model in your mind that connects those concepts.

-In this lesson we'll go over the essential steps in how the web works.
+In this lesson, we'll go over the essential steps in how the web works.

-## Objectives

-1. Define "internet"
-2. Define "server" role
-3. Define "client" role
-4. Explain which role possesses the data that browsers display
-5. Explain what type of content defines what's seen in browsers

 ## Define "internet"